 Are Smart Meters Good Value?

-Over time the cost of the Smart Meter roll-out have been going up, and the benefits have varied.
+Over time the costs of the Smart Meter roll-out have been going up, and the benefits have varied.

 In September 2019 the Department for Business, Energy & Industrial Strategy (BEIS) said that the latest costs were £13.480bn, with benefits of £19.457bn, giving a net benefit of £5.977bn.